Quantum capacitive coupling between large-angle twisted graphene layers: Methods

+where $j=t,b$ is the layer index, $H_0$ is the clean part of the minimal tight-binding model for bulk graphene \cite{2012periodicModel, Liu2012periodic}, and the operator $c_n$ ($c_n^\dag$) annihilates (creates) an electron on site $n$ located at $(x_n,y_n)$.
+It is the second term in equation\ (\ref{eq:H}) for the onsite energy where the electric potential $V_\mathrm{Gb}$ and $V_\mathrm{Gt}$, found from the self-consistent electrostatic model, enter the transport calculations.

-We next perform strong-magnetic-field quantum transport calculations, considering a zigzag ribbon of width 400 nm.
-For the transport modeling we use the wave-function matching method \cite{Kol2016transport} for graphene with the scaling factor $s_f=8$.
-At zero-temperature the conductance is calculated using the Landauer formula $G(B)=\frac{2e^2}{h} T(B)$, with $T(B)$ being the transmission summed over all modes.
+For the transport modeling of tBLG at large magnetic field we use the wave-function matching method \cite{Kol2016transport} for graphene, considering a zigzag ribbon of width 400 nm.
+At zero-temperature the conductance is calculated using the Landauer formula $G(B)=2e^2 T(B)/h $, with $T(B)$ being the transmission summed over all modes.